GoogleCloudPlatform/endpoints-codelab-android/README.md

 Cloud Datastore returns the list of tasks in our new Android Todo.txt application!

-## Step 7 - Improve the application!
+## Step 6 - Improve the application!

 Believe it or not, this application is not quite perfect!
 Here are a few ideas to enhance the code and the user experience :

-* Add **endpoints authentication** by re-using the Android logged-in user credentials and thus preventing anyone to access your endpoints.
+* Add **Endpoints authentication** by re-using the Android logged-in user credentials and thus preventing anyone to access your Endpoints.
 Check out this documentation :
 [https://developers.google.com/appengine/docs/java/endpoints/auth](https://developers.google.com/appengine/docs/java/endpoints/auth)
 * Use **memcache** to drastically improve performance of your application